Multifractality of jump diffusion processes: Introduction and main results

 Multifractal properties are now identified as important features of sample paths of stochastic processes.
-The variation of the regularity of random measures and processes has been observed considerably since mid-70's, e.g. fast and slow points of Brownian motion \cite{ot,perkins}, fast points of fractional Brownian motion \cite{ks}, multiplicative cascades \cite{kp}, L\'evy processes \cite{j,d,balanca} and L\'evy processes in multifractal time \cite{BS1}, among many other examples.
-Multifractal analysis turns out to be a relevant approach to provide organized information about the distribution of singularities and to describe the roughness of the object under consideration.
+The variation of the regularity of stochastic processes has been observed considerably since mid-70's, e.g. fast and slow points of (fractional) Brownian motion \cite{orey1974fast,perkins1983slow, khoshnevisan2000fastforfBm}, "L\'evy-like" processes \cite{jaffard1999levy,barral2007timechange,durand2009singularity, barral2010increasing, durand2012levyfields, balanca2014levy}, SPDEs \cite{perkins1998superbrownian,mytnik2015superstable, balanca2016}, among many other examples.
+Multifractal analysis turns out to be a relevant approach to draw a global picture of the distribution of singularities.